kdoore/CS2335-Gitbook/conversation-scriptable-objects.md

 # Conversation Scriptable Objects
 Scriptable Objects provide an easy way to create and populate custom data elements.
 In this course, will use scriptable objects to store dialog data and inventory items.

+In the image below, we've created a ConversationList scriptableObject, to permanently store date associated with a Conversation.

 ![](/assets/Screen Shot 2019-03-11 at 2.19.08 PM.png)

 There are several steps required when creating a new type of scriptable object.
 Detailed example provided below using our Dialog Manager example: